 Announcements of final Academic Personnel Review decisions will be made as they become available.
 In the interest of equity and efficiency for candidates and reviewers alike, it is important that the schedule and its deadlines be adhered to carefully.
 The Deans, CAP, and the VPAP feel no obligation to consider cases in which a faculty member does not supply documents and information by the deadlines that Chairs set.
-Files not received in the Academic Personnel Office by the final due date (first Monday in May) normally will be returned for considered for retroactive action.
+Files not received in the Academic Personnel Office by the final due date (first Monday in May) normally will be returned for consideration during the next academic year.
+Such files will be classified as deferrals and will not be considered for retroactive action.
 Tenured faculty members below Professor Step V who are at normal time at step will receive an automatic deferral if they do not submit materials by the departmental due date, unless the Department Chair has granted an extension.
 Mandatory action files received after the extension deadline or beyond the final due date listed on the Schedule may be automatically denied or deemed unsatisfactory.